About Understanding Voices

 Understanding Voices (UV) is a new website that will make it easier for people to find information about different approaches to voice-hearing and ways of supporting those who are struggling with the voices they hear.

-The website will cover a wide variety of topics, ranging from what it is like to hear voices and what’s happening in the brain, through to the pros and cons of medication, cognitive behavioural therapy and peer support.
+The website covers a wide variety of topics, ranging from what it is like to hear voices and what’s happening in the brain, through to the pros and cons of medication, cognitive behavioural therapy and peer support.
 It will present practical techniques for managing distressing voices, information for families and friends, and also shed light on the links between voice-hearing and inner speech, trauma, creativity and spiritual or religious experience.

 How have voice-hearers been involved in the making of this resource?

 Rachel Waddingham (voice-hearer, mental health trainer, researcher, and leading figure in the international Hearing Voices Movement) is a member of our editorial board, the body that is responsible for decisions on all aspects of project management, website structure and content.
-A robust stakeholder consultation process has also engaged over 100 voice-hearers, family members and clinicians in identifying key needs for the site.
+A robust stakeholder consultation process also engaged over 100 voice-hearers, family members and clinicians in identifying key needs for the site.

 A note on the use of personal testimony: